Subh2506/Netflix-Content-Insights/README.md

 # Netflix Content Analysis 📺📊

 ## 🔎 Project Overview
-This project provides insights into Netflix’s catalog of Movies and TV Shows.
-It focuses on understanding trends in content types, genres, distribution across countries, and how Netflix has grown over the years.
+This project explores the Netflix Titles Dataset by performing thorough data cleaning, exploratory data analysis (EDA), and visualizations to uncover insights about content types, genres, ratings, durations, and countries.
+The analysis was performed in a Jupyter Notebook using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.
 The analysis helps identify user-viewing preferences and platform evolution.

 ---